fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 After this step, `libsafestring.a` library will be created.

 ## 4. Compiling Intel TinyCBOR
-FDO Client SDK uses tinycbor for Concise Binary Object Representation (CBOR) encoding and decoding.
+FDO Client SDK uses TinyCBOR library for Concise Binary Object Representation (CBOR) encoding and decoding.
 Download TinyCBOR from <a href="https://github.com/intel/tinycbor">TinyCBOR</a>, checkout to the tag `v0.5.3` and follow these instructions to build:
 From the root of the TinyCBOR (named `tinycbor`), do the following:
  ```shell
  $ make